-4.2.1 For findings in which the risk significance greater than Green, evaluate the following attributes to determine the significance of the finding the significance of the finding
+4.2.1 For findings in which the risk significance is potentially greater than Green, evaluate the following attributes to determine the significance of the finding, then proceed to Step 4.3.
+Guidance on evaluating each attribute is contained in Exhibit 2, “Considerations for Evaluation of Decision Attributes,” of this appendix.

+4.2.1.1 Defense-in-Depth

+4.2.1.2 Safety Margin

+4.2.1.3 Extent of condition

+4.2.1.4 Degree of Degradation

+4.2.1.5 Exposure Time

+4.2.1.6 Recovery Actions

+4.2.1.7 Additional Qualitative Attributes

+Step 4.3 - Integrated Risk-Informed Decision-Making

+4.3.1 Integration of the results requires that the individual insights obtained from each element of the decision-making process be weighed and combined to reach a conclusion, in this case a decision on the significance of the finding.
+The staff involved with analysis of the finding (e.g., inspectors, probabilistic risk assessment (PRA) experts, engineering staff) should participate in the integration process.
+An example approach to integrating multiple diverse sources of information as part of decision-making can be found in LIC- 504, “Integrated Risk-Informed Decision-Making Process for Emergent Issues,” Appendix E, but use of those concepts should be in concert with SDP-specific decision-making guidance contained in IMC 0609 Attachment 1.

-Process and Documentation
+Step 4.4 - Process and Documentation

-4..1 If the results of the Appendix M evaluation indicate a greater than reen finding, the decision-making logic should be documented using Table 1, ”Qualitative Decision-Making Attributes for NRC Management Review,” and should be included in the SERP package as described in IMC 0609, Attachment 1, “Significance and Enforcement Review Panel.”
+4.4.1 If the results of the Appendix M evaluation indicate a greater than Green finding, the decision-making logic should be documented using Table 1, ”Qualitative Decision-Making Attributes for NRC Management Review,” and should be included in the SERP package as described in IMC 0609, Attachment 1, “Significance and Enforcement Review Panel.”

-4..2 If the results of the Appendix M evaluation indicate a reen finding, document the quantitative or qualitative method used including the results in the inspection report.
+4.4.2 If the results of the Appendix M evaluation indicate a Green finding, document the quantitative and/or qualitative methods used, including the results, in the inspection report.

-REFERENCES
+0609M-05 REFERENCES